ChordPro/chordpro/docs/content/ChordPro-Install-on-Windows.md

 This is also an open source Perl distribution, but it needs some manual work to get everything going.
 * [Citrus Perl]({{< relref "Install-Windows-Citrus" >}})
 This is an open source Perl distribution which includes many tools.
-Unfortunately, its future is uncertain.
+Unfortunately, it seems to be abandoned.
 * [ActiveState Perl]({{< relref "Install-Windows-ActiveState" >}})
 This is a commercial Perl implementation but it provides a Community Edition that is free to use for individuals.
+**ActiveState repository is currently having problems distributing recent Perl modules.
+You may wish to try [Strawberry Perl]({{< relref "Install-Windows-Strawberry" >}}) instead.**